 Planning Your Itinerary

-Also, we recommend building 1-3 zero days (no hiking) into your itinerary.
+We also recommend building a few zero days (no hiking) into your itinerary.
 Your body will thank you later.
 It’s often rumbled on the trail that the person who takes the longest is the winner.
 You were able to snag a permit, so why rush through it?

 A Sample JMT Itinerary

 Below is a sample itinerary for those looking to complete the trail in 22 days.
 Many people begin the hike with lower mileage while they gain their “trail legs”, increasing strength and stamina along the way.
 Desired daily mileage, physical fitness, and personal preference will dictate your actual itinerary, but you can use this as a point of reference.

 - Day 1 – Happy Isles to Sunrise Creek 7.8 miles

 - Day 2 – Lower Cathedral Lake 9.7 miles

 - Day 3 – Tuolumne Meadow 7.1 miles